Are you serious about living within your means and maximizing your resident salary? Here are 15 tips to get you moving in the right direction!

 Run your numbers by someone you trust who will provide an honest, informed and objective opinion.
 We serve this role for our clients.

 6) Rent your home!

 Renting is far less expensive over short periods of time when you take everything into consideration!
 Also, mortgage interest typically provides no tax benefits while in residency.
 The best part with renting is when you’re done with training, simply turn in the keys and move on.
-If you’re dead set on buying, you should check out our complete guide to physician mortgage loans.

 7) Drive old, reliable cars